 Physical Option: The holder of the physical option manages its risks by assuring its ability to buy or sell the physical commodity in the future at a known price.
 The holder pays a premium for this right.
 The holder of the option also limits the risk of loss and loses only the premium if the strike price at expiration is out-of-the money.

-Financial Option: Need info here.
+Financial Option: Need info here. (can we get from John and or Phillip)

 ASIAN, AMERICAN and EUROPEAN OPTIONS - Page 3.1 (popup from Sub-Topic 3)